-National Observer provides its journalists days, weeks, sometimes even months, to do the investigative reporting that is vital to defending Canada's democracy.
-Many of our long-term investigations and features can be found in our Special Reports section.
+Our journalists get days, weeks, sometimes even months, to do the investigative reporting that is vital to defending Canada's democratic principles and an inclusive society.

 Funding and Ownership

-In November 2016, the Canadian Online Publishers Awards (COPA) honoured National Observer as 'Independent Publisher of the Year."
-COPA also gave National Observer its top awards in the following categories: 'best news coverage', 'best column,' for Associate Editor Sandy Garossino's powerful and popular commentary, and 'best digital solution.'
+In November 2016, the Canadian Online Publishing Awards (COPA) honoured National Observer as 'Independent Publisher of the Year."
+COPA also gave us its top awards in the following categories: 'best news coverage', 'best column,' for Associate Editor Sandy Garossino's powerful and popular commentary, and 'best digital solution.'
 National Observer ranked second in COPA's all-Canada competition for 'best news site,' right behind the Toronto Star.
-In April 2016, National Observer received three nominations from Canadian Association of Journalists and a nomination from Canadian Journalism Foundation for overall excellence.